josias-r/wpds-scripts/README.md

   > Note: I'm not following the WordPress Coding Standards for JS and CSS out of preference (I think they are outdated and rather use the recommended prettier/eslint configurations).
 You can always change that by updating the linter rc files.
 - **Customizable**: You have a lot of options you can configure. [see configuration](#cli-configuration)

+**Pro Tip:** Since wpds-scripts will open a proxy, you can even work on a webpage that is already online, as long as you are just changing static files, like JS and CSS.

 ### CLI Configuration

 - `-p` or `--port`: _default_: `8080`